vaishnavibura123/Uber.html/README.md

 ## Description

-The practice project consists of a web page built using HTML and CSS.
+The project employs a combination of HTML tags to meet specific requirements and is split into two separate files: an HTML file, which contains the project's information, and a CSS file, which offers detailed styling instructions to enhance its visual presentation.
+By linking the CSS file to the HTML file, the desired design elements are seamlessly applied.
+This integration significantly improves the overall aesthetic quality of the project..
 It serves as a playground for experimenting with different web development techniques, such as layout design, styling, and interactivity.

 ## Features

-- Responsive layout that adapts to different screen sizes
 - Custom CSS styles to enhance the visual appeal
 - Placeholder content to simulate a real-world scenario